SteeltoeOSS/Documentation/api/v2/management/using-endpoints.md

 Each endpoint has an associated ID.
 When you want to expose that endpoint over HTTP, that ID is used in the mapped URL that exposes the endpoint.
 For example, the `health` endpoint below is mapped to `/health`.

->NOTE: When you want to integrate with the [Pivotal Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html), you need to configure the global management path prefix to be `/cloudfoundryapplication`.
+>NOTE: When you want to integrate with the [TAS Apps Manager](https://docs.pivotal.io/pivotalcf/2-0/console/index.html), you need to configure the global management path prefix to be `/cloudfoundryapplication`.
 To do so, add `management:endpoints:path=/cloudfoundryapplication` to your configuration.

 ## Add NuGet References